All posts

 Under the 2022 ODI framework:

-Form ODI Part III (Disinvestment Report) — Filed when the Indian resident sells, transfers, or closes the overseas entity.
-Reports the proceeds and how they were repatriated to India.
+Form ODI Part III (Disinvestment Report) -- Filed when you sell, transfer, or close the entity.
+Reports proceeds and how they were repatriated to India.

 Financial Commitment Limits Under ODI